EP-MT/BLCKFLG/README.md

 Currently we only have RansomWare Encryption for now!

-We are Currently working on Hash Cracking for windows 10
+We are Currently working on Packet Sniffing